mattmccarley/curriculum-ai-advocate/class_1/prework/prework_1.md

 Outside of class, if you want to build AI apps using other languages, we will be providing extra code examples in JavaScript and Java for you to use.

-#### Setting Up the Cursor
+#### Setting Up Your IDE with Cursor
-Cursor is the best AI coding tool currently out there.
-It will greatly increase the speed at which you develop any application.
-We will go over how to use Cursor to get the most out of this course and out of your own development workflow.
+Cursor is an IDE with AI embedded.
+Cursor will increase your development speed and will expose you to what a good AI UX is like.
+We will discuss later in this course how to get the most out of Cursor and how it effects the development workflow.
+For now, let's just get it installed.

 1. Go to https://www.cursor.com/
 2. Click the download button, which will download the install package to your computer.
 Open the package to install Cursor.
 3. Once installed, make sure you can open Cursor.

 #### Setting Up UV
 UV is an extremely fast Python package and project manager, written in Rust.
 We’ll use this to install Python packages we need (including Python itself).

-2. Mac: Run `curl -LsSf https://astral.sh/uv/install.sh | sh`
+1. Mac: Run `curl -LsSf https://astral.sh/uv/install.sh | sh`
    Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"` for Windows
+2. After UV is installed, restart your terminal.

 #### Installing Python
+With UV, this one is easy.
-1. uv python install
+1. Run `uv python install` in your terminal.

 #### Installing Pip
 Pip is a Python package manager used to install Python libraries.